nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Deleting a patient: `delete`

-Deletes the specified patient from the address book.
+Deletes the specified patient from the patient database.

 Format: `delete INDEX`